 “To get AAA ratings from all three Wall Street agencies is a huge honor for any city,” Mayor William D. Sessoms, Jr., said.
 “To maintain those ratings for six years shows how seriously we take our financial responsibilities.”

 City Finance Director Patricia A. Phillips added: “Our citizens are reaping the benefits of Virginia Beach’s conservative fiscal policies.
 Wall Street has consistently praised our debt and financing practices, and the proof is our perfect AAA bond ratings.
 This helps keep our city taxes as low as possible.”

-All three ratings agencies praised Virginia Beach’s conservative policies.
+All three rating agencies praised Virginia Beach’s outstanding policies:

-- Moody’s praised Virginia Beach’s “conservative management approach, healthy financial position with improving reserves, and manageable debt burden.”
+- Moody’s noted Virginia Beach’s “conservative management approach, healthy financial position with improving reserves and manageable debt burden.”

 - Standard and Poor’s highlighted Virginia Beach’s “very strong economy,” “strong budgetary flexibility” and “very strong debt and contingent liabilities position, driven mostly by the city’s low net direct debt.”